renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - Made “other factions” its own subsection, have started cleaning that up a little.

+      - wrote up the Kingdoms of Man, finally.

   - Added proficiency skills, reworked skills (again).

       - Moved attack skills, athletics to proficiency skills.